Confinement in QCD and generic Yang-Mills theories with matter representations

 \section{Introduction}

 One of the most important open problems in physics is the question of quark confinement.
-Quarks are never seen free but just in bound states (cf.\ Ref.~\cite{Greensite:2011zz,Kogut:2004su} and references therein).
-Several mechanisms have been proposed but none of them has ever been derived from theory, i.e.\ quantum chromodynamics (QCD).
+Quarks are never seen free but only in bound states (cf.\ Ref.~\cite{Greensite:2011zz,Kogut:2004su} and references therein).
+Several mechanisms have been proposed but none of them has ever been derived fully analytically from theory, i.e.\ quantum chromodynamics (QCD).
+An exception can be found in Kenneth G.\ Wilson's semianalytic approach to QCD regularised on the lattice for which an area law for confinement at strong couplings has been demonstrated~\cite{Wilson:1974sk}.
 Some criteria have been obtained for confinement in four dimensions.
 Kugo and Ojima were able to obtain a well-known criterion starting from a reformulation of BRST invariance~\cite{Kugo:1979gm,Kugo:1977zq}.
 Similarly, Nishijima and his collaborators pointed out some constraints to grant confinement~\cite{Nishijima:1993fq,Nishijima:1995ie,Chaichian:2000sf, Chaichian:2005vt,Nishijima:2007ry}.
 A proof of confinement exists in supersymmetric models where a condensate of monopoles like in a type~II superconductors is seen~\cite{Seiberg:1994aj,Seiberg:1994rs}.
-Indeed, the exact $\beta$ function for the Yang-Mills theory both for the supersymmetric and the non-supersymmetric case is known~\cite{Novikov:1983uc,Shifman:1986zi, Chaichian:2018cyv}.
+Indeed, the exact $\beta$ function for the Yang-Mills theory is known for some supersymmetric and the non-supersymmetric models~\cite{Novikov:1983uc, Shifman:1986zi,Ryttov:2007cx,Chaichian:2018cyv}.
+Lattice simulations have calculated the Yang-Mills theory beta function by using the RG evolution (in several schemes) in order to connect the regularisation scale with the infrared behavior, cf.\ e.g. Ref.~\cite{Hasenfratz:2023bok}.
+By tuning empirical parameters, the beta functions of the models can be made consistent with the lattice results.
 Different confinement criteria and their overlapping regions are presented in Ref.~\cite{Chaichian:1999is}.